 I understand that making the decision to reach out for support or to make an appointment is a big step to take, and that's one of the reasons I offer a free initial chat and discovery call.
 It's a chance for us to talk and get to know each other a little and understand the issues without obligation and ensures that hypnotherapy it is the right solution for you.

 Find out how hypnotherapy can help you

-Andrew Major is an experienced Solution Focused Hypnotherapist and has helped many clients working online and face to face overcome their issues and regain their passion for life.
+I am an experienced Solution Focused Hypnotherapist and have helped many clients working online and face to face overcome their issues and regain their passion for life.

 Solution Focused Hypnotherapy is a safe and powerful psychotherapeutic tool which helps with the causes of many issues in a relatively short period of time, without the need to analyse problems of the past.

-If you'd like to get in touch for a chat to see if Solution Focused Hypnotherapy could be the right approach for you or someone you know, please contact me using the form below.
+If you'd like to get in touch to discuss your individual needs and see if Solution Focused Hypnotherapy could be the right approach for you, please contact me using the form below.

 You can also Schedule an initial chat or your initial consultation online via Zoom here and we can get started from the comfort of your own home or office wherever you are in the world.